Age UK

-Age UK and many of its local partners are pleased to participate in Carers Week 2024.
-We provide help and support to carers across the country in many different ways - such as offering counselling and support groups, sharing advice on Carer's Assessments and benefits, and providing day care and respite, or organising fun activities to allow carers to relax.
+Age UK and many of its local partners are pleased to participate in Carers Week 2025.
+We provide help and support to carers across the country in many different ways - such as offering counselling and support groups, sharing advice on Carer's Assessments and benefits, providing day care and respite and organising fun activities to allow carers to relax.

 Caroline Abrahams, Charity Director at Age UK says: